 When Cisco DNA Center release 2.1.1 or later is installed then Group-Based Policy Analytics is available with Cisco DNA Advantage license.

-As mentioned previously, if ISE has not previously been connected then the navigation to Policy > Group-Based Access Control > Policy Analytics > Discovery will instigate a Zero Day workflow.
+As mentioned previously, if ISE has not previously been connected then the navigation to Policy > Group-Based Access Control > Analytics will instigate a Zero Day workflow.

 Click 'Get Started'.